Tofu skin

-Tofu skin, Yuba, beancurd skin, beancurd sheet, or beancurd robes is a food product made from soybeans.
-During the boiling of soy milk, in an open shallow pan, a film or skin composed primarily of a soy protein-lipid complex forms on the liquid surface.
+Tofu skin, yuba, fupi, beancurd skin, beancurd sheet, or beancurd robes is a food item made from soybeans.
+During the boiling of soy milk, typically heated to 80–90 °C (176–194 °F), in an open shallow pan, a film or skin composed primarily of a soy protein-lipid complex forms on the liquid surface.
 The films are collected and dried into yellowish sheets known as tofu skin.
-Since tofu skin is not produced using a coagulant, it is not technically a proper tofu; however, it does have similar texture and flavor to some tofu products.
+Since tofu skin is not produced using a coagulant, it is not technically a proper tofu; however, it does have a similar texture and flavor to some tofu products.

-Tofu skin's use was first documented in written records in China, Korea, and Japan in the sixteenth century.
+Tofu skin's use was first documented in written records in China in the sixteenth century.
 It is widely used, fresh, fermented, or dried, in Chinese, Korean, and Japanese cuisine.

 Early history

-An early written reference to tofu skin appeared in 1587 in Japan in the Matsuya Hisamatsu chakai-ki [Three-generation diary of the Matsuya's family's tea ceremonies].
+An early written reference to tofu skin appeared in 1587 in Japan in the Matsuya Hisamatsu Chakai-ki (Three-generation Diary of the Matsuya's Family's Tea Ceremonies).
 The writer, Matsuya Hisamasa, states simply that tofu skin is the film that forms atop soymilk.

-Other written references to tofu skin appeared around that time in China in the Bencao Gangmu [The great pharmacopoeia] by Li Shizhen.
+Other written references to tofu skin appeared around that time in China in the Bencao Gangmu pharmacopoeia by Li Shizhen.
 This work was completed in 1578, but not published until 1596.
 Chapter 25 states:

-A third known reference to tofu skin appears in 1695 in Japan in the Ben Zhao Shi Jian (Wade–Giles: Pen Chao Shih Chien [A Mirror of Food in This Dynasty, 12 volumes].
+A third known reference to tofu skin appears in 1695 in Japan in the Ben Chao Shi Jian (Wade–Giles: Pen Chao Shih Chien [A Mirror of Food in This Dynasty, 12 volumes].
 This book was written by Hitomi Hitsudai in Japan, in Chinese.
 When Japanese read the Chinese characters for tofu skin, doufu-lao, they pronounce them tōfu no uba.
 Lao or uba means "old woman" or "wet nurse".

 Preparation

+Tofu skin is noted for a creamy and nutty flavor, and when fresh, it has a creamy-yellow color.
+Because of its texture and taste, it is often used as a meat substitute.
+While dried tofu skin is typically rehydrated by soaking, a traditional method for preparing the thin sheets is to gently moisten them with a damp cloth before use.

 Tofu skin may be purchased in fresh or dried form.
 In the latter case, the tofu skin is rehydrated in water before use.
 It is often used to wrap dim sum.

-Because of its slightly rubbery texture, tofu skin is also manufactured in bunched, folded and wrapped forms that are used as meat substitutes in vegetarian cuisine.
+Because of its slightly rubbery texture, tofu skin is also manufactured in bunched, folded and wrapped forms, which are used as meat substitutes in vegetarian cuisine.
 Tofu skins can be wrapped and then folded against itself to make dòu baō (豆包 (tofu package)).
-These are often fried to give it a firmer skin before being cooked further.
+These are often fried to form a firmer skin before being cooked further.

+While in Chinese cuisine tofu skin is almost exclusively used in savory dishes, in Japan it can also be prepared as a dessert.
+A common point of confusion is its relation to Inarizushi; the pouches used for this type of sushi are made from thin slices of deep-fried tofu (abura-age), not from tofu skin.